sproket/goldchest/getting-started.md

 says something.
 If you head south you'll find the town.
 While at level 0 you won't get any random monster encounters.

 Once in the town you can find a general store to your left along the south side.
-Pick up a compass and a map of the town to help you navigate around.
+Buy a compass (which will display) and a map of the town to help you navigate around.
 There are many shops and places to visit here.

 Wander around to find the guilds to train up to level 1.
 The character should also learn basic weapon proficiency for their preferred weapon.